sderkach/coevent/README.md

 # CoEvent - Modern Events Platform

-A Next.js 14 application for discovering, creating, and managing local or online events.
+A Next.js 15 application for discovering, creating, and managing local or online events.

+## Hosted Version

+CoEvent is live and hosted at: **[https://coevent.vercel.app/](https://coevent.vercel.app/)**

+Visit the live application to explore events, create an account, and experience the full platform!

 ## Features